sblabkribb/essprotseq/README.md

 # Bacterial Essential Protein Prediction Based on Sequence

 ## Introduction
-This repository provides the source codes and example datasets that reproduce the test environments for each model introduced in the paper, *"Ensemble Strategy Using Only Protein Sequences for Prediction of Bacterial Essential Genes"*, as well as gene essentiality datasets for individual strains.
+This repository provides the source codes and example datasets that reproduce the test environments for each model introduced in the paper, *"Deep Learning-based Simple Ensemble Approach for Prediction of Bacterial Essential Genes Using Protein Sequence Embedding"*, as well as gene essentiality datasets for individual strains.
 Users can utilize the example code and data to implement protein sequence embedding and essential gene prediction, and can perform predictions on their own data with minor modifications to the provided example codes.

 ## Key Features